-Often it will have an application that you can use to better your writing; what’s more, it isn’t some little something you read in an article or blog post (getting a little meta here, I know), but rather a principal that is reinforced by your own experience.
+Often it will have an application that you can use to better your writing; what’s more, it isn’t some little something you read in an article or blog post (getting a little meta here, I know), but rather a principle that is reinforced by your own experience.
 You have firsthand proof of its veracity.

 And, in the event you can’t use it to better your writing directly, you can definitely use the knowledge to make a character more authentic in fiction.
-These types of truths tend to have far-reaching implications and no story is ever hurt by appealing to one’s appreciation of realty, conscious or unconscious.
+These types of truths tend to have far-reaching implications and no story is ever hurt by appealing to one’s appreciation of reality, conscious or unconscious.

 You are a trove of sublimated information, skill, and action.
 You are a wonderful engine of adaptation that takes all of the hard things you encounter and, through stubborn persistence, conquers obstacles only to move on to the next one.